-This is a very popular and easy 3-days´ hike between mountain lodges in Jämtland, Sweden.
-The starting point Storulvån mountain lodge is within easy reach by train/bus or car.
-From Storulvån you walk to the mountain lodges of Sylarna and Blåhammaren.
-You also have the option to stay an extra night in Sylarna and discover the high mountain terrain.
+This is a very popular 3-days´ hike between mountain lodges in Jämtland, Sweden.
+The starting point, Storulvån mountain lodge, is within easy reach by train/bus or car.
+From Storulvån you walk to the mountain lodges of Sylarna and Blåhammaren deep into the mountains.
+There is also the option to stay an extra night in Sylarna and discover the high mountain terrain or even walk into Norway.
 Best time to visit is July-September.
 June might be wet and you can expect snow in late September/October.
 You can also ski Jämtlandstriangeln from February to April.

 Storulvån mountain lodge

 12-19 kilometres a day

 Length of time

 4-8 hours a day